-The Audit Committee held four (4) meetings during the financial year ended 31 December 2018.
+The Audit Committee held four (4) meetings during the financial year ended 31 December 2019.
 The details of their meetings are as follows:

 Audit Committee Members Attendance

 Ng Kok Ann 4/4

-Cheng Sim Meng (demised on 25 March 2019) 3/4

 Ir.
 Koh Thong How 4/4

+Wee Swee Cheng (Appointed on 28 May 2019) 3/3

-The activities of the Audit Committee during the financial year ended 31 December 2018 include the following:-
+The activities of the Audit Committee during the financial year ended 31 December 2019 include the following:-

-- Reviewed the Group's quarterly unaudited financial statements prior to submission to the Board for consideration and approval for release to Bursa Securities; - (ii) Reviewed the Group's year end audited financial statements prior to submission to the Board for consideration and approval; - Reviewed with the scope of work and audit plan of the external auditors; (iii) - Reviewed the scope of work and audit plan of the internal audit consultants for 2018 as well as reviewed the internal audit reports issued.
-Thereafter discussed with internal auditors and management on the management's response to the findings and recommendations; - Reviewed the Corporate Governance Statement, Audit Committee Report and Statement on Risk Management and Internal Control, and recommended the same to the Board for approval and disclosure in the Company's Annual report; - (vi) Met with external auditors without the presence of management; - (vii) Reviewed related party transactions within the Group; - (viii) Reviewed the effectiveness of the Group's system of internal control; - Considered and recommended to the Board for approval the audit fees payable to external auditors. (ix)
+- Reviewed the Group's quarterly unaudited financial statements prior to submission to the Board for consideration and approval for release to Bursa Securities; - (ii) Reviewed the Group's year end audited financial statements prior to submission to the Board for consideration and approval; - (iii) Reviewed the scope of work and audit plan of the external auditors; - (iv) Reviewed the scope of work and audit plan of the internal audit consultants for 2019 as well as reviewed the internal audit reports issued.
+Thereafter discussed with internal auditors and management on the management's response to the findings and recommendations; - (v) Reviewed the Corporate Governance Overview Statement, Audit Committee Report and Statement on Risk Management and Internal Control, and recommended the same to the Board for approval and disclosure in the Company's Annual report; - (vi) Held discussions with external auditors without the presence of management; - (vii) Reviewed related party transactions within the Group; - (viii) Reviewed the effectiveness of the Group's system of internal control; - (ix) Considered and recommended to the Board for approval the audit fees payable to external auditors. - (x) Reviewed the performance of the external auditors and made recommendation to the Board for their re-appointment.

-INTERNAL AUDIT FUNCTION 4.
+4. INTERNAL AUDIT FUNCTION